release-argus/Website/content/en/docs/Config/service.md

                                                   # accepted or not
     icon: https://example.com/icon.png            # Icon to use on the Web UI as well as all Slacks for this
                                                   # Service that have neither an icon_emoji, nor a icon_url
-    gotify:                                       # Gotify notifiers for this Service
+    notify:                                       # Notifiers for this Service
       EXAMPLE_GOTIFY_ID:
         message: 'overriding template'
-    slack:                                        # Slack notifiers for this Service
       EXAMPLE_SLACK_ID:
         message: 'overriding template'
     webhook:                                      # WebHooks for this Service